calancha/ci-ai-analyzer/README.md

 1. Individual results for each model are saved in the `output/` directory.
 2. A global `comparison_summary_tempX_X.json` is generated, containing all results for easy comparison.

+Output files are written to the `output/` directory and include:

+- input log name
+- model name
+- temperature
+- run number (if using `--runs`)

+Example:

+output/result_failure1_llama3.1_temp0_0_run1.json